 - Implementing a “Matter Requiring Attention” or MRA from a previous audit or regulatory exam

-- Automating processes that are currently require a heavy lift by the business
+- Automating processes that currently require a heavy lift by the business

 - Create a centralized location for your data instead of having it all in disparate folder locations.

-- Remove the necessity for risk management team members to manually send emails and follow ups by automating the notification process.
+- Remove the necessity for the risk management team members to manually send emails and follow-ups by automating the notification process.